 Carbon monoxide can be drawn into the cockpit area over the stern of the boat.
 When operating the engine, ventilate the cockpit area by removing side curtains or opening forward hatches to allow fresh air to flow though.
 Do not operate the engine if your boat is moored in a confined area.

-Exhaust from a running engine can cause an accumulation of carbon monoxide gas in the cockpit area when the canvas top and side curtains are installed.
+WARNING Exhaust from a running engine can cause an accumulation of carbon monoxide gas in the coelectron side curtains are installed.
 Provide adequate ventilation when these coverings are installed in their closed positions.

 TABLE OF CONTENTS